 - Technician’s notes and signature

-Creating a preventive maintenance checklist is just the beginning — the real challenge is putting it into action effectively.
-A well-executed checklist keeps equipment reliable, minimizes unexpected breakdowns, and helps businesses stay ahead of potential issues.
-Here’s how to make sure your maintenance program runs smoothly:
+Creating a preventive maintenance checklist is just the beginning — the real challenge is putting it into action.
+A well-executed checklist keeps equipment running, minimizes breakdowns and helps you stay ahead of the game.
+Here’s how to make it happen: Maintenance managers are key to overseeing the implementation and ongoing success of these processes.
+Plus, a structured preventative maintenance program ensures consistency, safety and compliance across all maintenance activities.

 1. Set a Preventive Maintenance Schedule